Developmental and Epileptic Encephalopathy (DEE)

 Active Trials

-STUDY PROTOCOL: PRAX-562-22
+STUDY PROTOCOL: EPX-100-001

-Inquire About This Trial →
+Inquire About Trial →

-• TRIAL TITLE: A Phase 2, Prospective, Interventional, Open-Label, Multisite, Extension Study To Assess the Long-Term Safety and Tolerability of Soticlestat (TAK-935) as Adjunctive Therapy in Subjects With Developmental Epileptic Encephalopathies Including Dravet Syndrome, Lennox Gastaut Syndrome, CDKL5 Deficiency Disorder, and Chromosome 15 Duplication Syndrome.
+• TITLE: A Phase 2, Prospective, Interventional, Open-Label, Multisite, Extension Study To Assess the Long-Term Safety and Tolerability of Soticlestat (TAK-935) as Adjunctive Therapy in Subjects With Developmental Epileptic Encephalopathies Including Dravet Syndrome, Lennox Gastaut Syndrome, CDKL5 Deficiency Disorder, and Chromosome 15 Duplication Syndrome.

 SPONSOR: Takeda Development Center Americas, Inc.